daosyn/blog/content/post/circling-back.md

 date: 2018-09-23T06:46:44-05:00
 ---

-A big hurdle that I have been running into recently has been setting up my Yubikey with all of the devices that I use.
+A small hurdle that I have been running into recently has been setting up my Yubikey with all of the devices that I use.
 <!--more-->

 The Yubikey has been in my possession for a few months now.